 - a) A student who absents himself/herself for an examination without permission shall be declared "Failed" in that course.
 He/she shall appear in the Repeat Examination for that course.
 If he/she passes the course in the Repeat Examination, the grade obtained shall have ® mentioned against it in the transcript.
-It is further clarified that no exemption of any kind in any examination during an academic year shall be provided on medical grounds. - b) If any student or a group of students, under a common understanding, intentionally absents himself/herself/themselves from any scheduled examination, he/she/they shall not be allowed to write the Repeat exam, and will be consider "Failed" in that course.
-They will have to re-register for the course as and when it is again offered, after due payment of the prescribed fine.
-The decision of the Disciplinary Committee as to whether the absence was pursuant to a common understanding shall be final, subject to an appeal to the Vice Chancellor. - c) The CPGLS shall organize Repeat Examinations for those students who fail in any of the courses in a semester, as well as those students who have not appeared for the end semester examinations for any valid reasons.
+It is further clarified that no exemption of any kind in any examination during an academic year shall be provided on medical grounds. - b) If any student or a group of students, under a common understanding, intentionally absents himself/herself/themselves from any scheduled examination,he/she/they shall not be allowed to write the Repeat exam, and will be consider "Failed" in that course.
+They will have to reregister for the course as and when it is again offered, after due payment of the prescribed fine.
+The decision of the Disciplinary Committee as to whether the absence was pursuant to a common understanding shall be final, subject to an appeal to the Vice Chancellor.

+- c) The CPGLS shall organize Repeat Examinations for those students who fail in any of the courses in a semester, as well as those students who have not appeared for the end semester examinations for any valid reasons.
 The Examination Department shall maintain a record of students who have not appeared for an examination, on any ground.
 The dates for the repeat examination shall generally be notified at the beginning of the semester.
 If the dates are changed, such change shall duly be notified by the Centre for Post Graduate Legal Studies at least one week before commencement of the repeat examination both on the Notice Board and the website of the University.
 The Repeat Examination shall be generally organized either immediately after the completion of the end semester examinations or just before the commencement of the following semester or within 10 days of its commencement.
-The Grades obtained in the Repeat Examinations, unless duly approved, shall be indicated with® at the top of the Grade.
+The Grades obtained in the Repeat Examinations, unless duly approved, shall be indicated with® at the top of the Grade. - d) If a student fails in any course(s) in repeat examination, such student shall have to re-register to the LL.M. programme in the next academic year ("re-registered year").